Data Modelling, Durability, and Consistency

 Objects, Relations, Tables

-In the Relational Database (RDBMS) world, a translaton layer is often used between the objects of your data model in your application, and the tables that you store the data in.
+In the Relational Database (RDBMS) world, a translation layer is often used between the objects of your data model in your application, and the tables that you store the data in.
 JSON storage allows you to store complex types, like nested records and arrays, without decomposing them to a second table (known in the SQL world as database normalization).

 When the relational model was proposed, more than 50 years ago, limitations in available computer resources meant that removing data duplication in one-to-many and many-to-many relationships this way made a great deal of sense.
 There is still a case to be made for it for reducing inconsistencies — the difference with a document database is that you get to choose when to do this.